Home » All Posts » Job Costing – 5 Reasons Construction Businesses Need to Use It

 • Change your advertising or marketing messaging.

-QuickBooks, if set up and used properly, can simplify job costing considerably and give you the information you need to make better business decisions.
-Here are several resources to help you set up and use your QuickBooks account to get the job cost information you need:
+QuickBooks, if set up and used properly, can simplify job reporting considerably and give you the information you need to make better business decisions.
+Here are several resources to help you set up and use your QuickBooks account to get the job costing information you need:

 It’s your decision…